JGAguado/ElectroLab/docs/source/index.rst

 It should be considered as a beginner-friendly guided solution for learning practical electronics where no prior knowledge is required.

-With its big set of resistors and capacitors, multiple transistors, and a wide set of integrated circuits, the ElectroLab offers the most versatile platform for building up your electronic circuits in a few steps.
+With its big set of integrated components, the ElectroLab offers a very powerful and versatile platform for building up your electronic circuits in very few steps.

 Contents
 --------